tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/B_mainform.md

 The Main Form is loaded when starting VECTO.
 Closing this form will close VECTO even if other dialogs are still open.
 In this form all global settings can be controlled and all other application dialogs can be opened.

 In order to start a simulation the [Calculation Mode](#calculation-modes) must be set and at least one [Job File (.vecto)](#job-editor) must added to the Job List.
 After clicking START all checked files in the Job List will be calculated.
-From the user interface you can either run the simulation using Vecto 2.2 or Vecto 3.x by clicking the according START button on the left side of the window.

-The Main Form includes three tabs as described below:
+The Main Form includes two tabs as described below:

 * Job Files Tab
-* Driving Cycles Tab (only if [Batch Mode](#batch-mode-1) is enabled)
 * Options Tab